yoandresaav/Trift-Store/README.md

 - If the solution become big, you can implement smoke test to reduce the time testing (due the fact they verify some important functions before continue)
 - For me is important implement algoritms with good BigO timing, check the quality of the code and messure the Django hits the database using tools like Django Debug Toolbar.

+## Bonus:
+1. Provide a scalable design to manage high-throughput scenarios involving multiple CSV file uploads and SMS triggers.

+In a monorepo architech, for manage a high-throughput scenario, I would like to add celery to the solution and add more capacitys RAM and microprocessor to the server.
+If the number of hits at the same time is more than 10 000, I recommend create a service apart for handle csv and sms and use Kubernetes to handle multiples services.

+2. Recommend any auxiliary features or system enhancements for an improved customer experience.
+- I added an extra step, generate a pdf and give the opportunity to accept.
+The pdf could be printed by the customer.
+- Notificate also via email.
+- With the saved image, the system could skip the part of signing and only show a generated pdf to be accepeted or add a new sign.
+- Send a link of the sign page in sms.
+- Allow sign usign smart phone.